MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-teams-policies.md

 # Teams policies supported by Dynamics 365 Guides

-Microsoft Dynamics 365 Guides supports the following Microsoft Teams policies and capabilities.
+Microsoft Dynamics 365 Guides supports the following Microsoft Teams policies and capabilities:

 - Recording policy: turn off recordings for meetings and one-to-one calls
 - Chat policy: turn off the ability to chat in meetings and one-to-one calls